 1 | mix phx.gen.html Core Tag tags name:string:unique |

-This generates the following migration, note the unique index on name
+This generates the following migration, note the unique index on name, as we

 don’t want tags with duplicate names, you might have separate tags per user in